WP-Autoplugin/hub2wp/readme.txt

 No, but you have a higher request limit if you use one.

 == Changelog ==

+= 1.0.1 =
+* Fix: Update plugin data saved in the activation hook.
+* Fix: Use the last commit date from the default branch as the plugin's last updated date.

 = 1.0.0 =
 * Initial release.